Office of the Treasurer

 What is Personal Property?
 The following are considered personal property according to the Code of the State of Virginia:

 Due Dates - The regular billing cycle for James City County Personal Property taxes has two due dates during the year; June 5 and December 5.
 Additionally, supplemental bills may be sent out from time to time due to taxpayers moving into the county or buying new vehicles.
 These supplemental bills will have due dates respective to the date they are mailed.

-Rates, Penalty and Interest -The current rate for Personal Property Taxes in James City County is four percent (4%).
+Rates, Penalty and Interest -The current rate for Personal Property Taxes in James City County is 4 percent.

 - A 10 percent penalty and interest of 10 percent APR will be assessed on the day following each due date.